joelchan/inst126-intro-programming-notes/2b_Variables.md

 # a machine that adds "Rony" to the greeting
 print("hello " + "Rony")

-# a machine that adds "Joel" to the greeting
+# a machine that adds a name to the greeting
 username = "Joel"
-print("hello" + username)
+print("hello " + username)
 ```

 We could even generalize the greeting from hello if we want to!